Srinivasjinna06/Java-Monk_Commerce/README.md

-# Monk Commerce 2025 - Coupons Management API
+# Monk Commerce - Coupons Management API

-This project implements a RESTful API for managing and applying different types of discount coupons (cart-wise, product-wise, and BxGy) for an e-commerce platform, as part of the Software Developer (Backend) Task for Monk Commerce 2025.
+This project implements a RESTful API for managing and applying different types of discount coupons (cart-wise, product-wise, and BxGy) for an e-commerce platform.
 The design is extensible to support future coupon types using an abstract `Coupon` class with single-table inheritance.

 ## Setup Instructions

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/Srinivasjinna06/Java-Monk_Commerce.git`
 2. Navigate to the project directory: `cd demo`
 3. Build and run the application using Maven:
    - `mvn clean install`